hs282/open-cravat-modules-karchinlab/webapps/variantreport/variantreport.md

-# Variant Report for a Single Variant
+# Molecular Tumor Board Report for Single Variant

-Variant Report is an OpenCRAVAT webapp which presents curated sets of annotations for a given single variant.
+Molecular Tumor Board Report is an OpenCRAVAT webapp which presents curated sets of annotations for a single variant.